solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

 1. In the **Result** pane at the bottom of the tab, observe that the stored procedure execution has failed.

     > Stored procedures are bound to a specific partition key.
-In this example, tried to execute the stored procedure within the context of the **adventureworks** partition key.
+In this example, we tried to execute the stored procedure within the context of the **adventureworks** partition key.
 Within the stored procedure, we tried to create a new item using the **contosoairlines** partition key.
 The stored procedure was unable to create a new item (or access existing items) in a partition key other than the one specified when the stored procedure is executed.
 This caused the stored procedure to fail.
 You are not able to create or manipulate items across partition keys within a stored procedure.

 1. Click the **Execute** button at the top of the tab.